 The tables in the Compendium are constructed to permit the user to make valid comparisons of numbers within each table and to compare percentage rates across tables.
-The total numbers of subjects in Compendium tables that are based on records linked between two files are generally less than the total number of records in either source file.
+The total numbers of subjects in Compendium tables that are based on records linked between two files (e.g., the demographic tables in chapters 4 and 5) are generally less than the total number of records in either source file.
 Accordingly, comparisons of absolute numbers across two or more tables in this volume and other data sources are not necessarily valid.